DanielSiepmann/website/source/Event/Vimfest-2016.rst

 Our host were `Sven Guckes`_, `Tim Quellmalz`_, and `Matthias Günther`_.
 The event took place at `IN-Berlin`_ a great location.

-So I'm looking forward to participate again next your in 2017.
+So I'm looking forward to participate again next year in 2017.

 Further reading
 ---------------